tcoulvert/HHtobbyy/README.md

 # Multiclass BDT model for $HH \rightarrow b\bar{b}\gamma\gamma$ Analysis

-## NOT UP-TO-DATE WITH LATEST MERGE (NOV.
-17 @ 12:34PM PST) -- wait for updated readme coming soon

 ## Introduction
 This is a repository containing the code necessary to train and evaluate a Multiclass BDT event discrimintator for the CMS Run3 $HH \rightarrow b\bar{b}\gamma\gamma$ Analysis.
 The model is trained on MC and evaluated on MC and Data.
 The structure of the repostory has gone through multiple iterations, but currently has the following main components each split into their own sub-folder: pre-processing, training, evaluation, plotting.
 Lets take a look at each of them in the order they are used.